lm-sys/FastChat/docs/model_support.md

 ## How to support a new model

 To support a new model in FastChat, you need to correctly handle its prompt template and model loading.
-The goal is to make the following command work with correct prompts.
+The goal is to make the following command run with the correct prompts.
 ```
 python3 -m fastchat.serve.cli --model [YOUR_MODEL_PATH]
 ```